csteel/ansible-role-myrepos/README.md

 ansible-role-myrepos
 ====================

-Myrepos is an Ansble role to install and configure **myrepos** for one or more users personal ~/bin directory(s).
-It gathers users home directories using
+ansible-role-myrepos is an Ansble role that can be used to install and configure **myrepos** for one or more users personal ~/bin directory(s).

 Description
 -----------

 myrepos is a tool that allows you to manage all your version control repositories.
 The `mr` command can be used to update all of your repositories at once, push out all your local changes and more.
-It can support any version controll system and provides out of the box support for git, svn, mercurial, bzr, darcs, cvs, fossil and veracity.
+It can support any version control system and provides out of the box support for git, svn, mercurial, bzr, darcs, cvs, fossil and veracity.

 References